 Taylor earned a Bachelor of Arts degree in Liberal Arts from Plymouth State in 2009 and is currently employed as a teacher’s assistant at Nathan Hale Elementary School in Carteret.

-Anthony Calabrese will join the Kean University men’s basketball program as assistant coach for the 2016-17 season.
+Anthony Calabrese retuns for his second season as an assistant in 2017-18.
 Calabrese was the head coach at Berkeley College for five seasons until the elimination of the program in 2014 due to budget restraints.
 He has also been assistant coach at Montclair State University.

 In addition to his time at the collegiate level, Calabrese coached with the Next Level and Radiant Suns AAU programs, as well as the Rutgers University, Monmouth University, Hoop Group Elite, Junior Elite and Hurley Basketball Camps.